PynPoint/PynPoint/docs/usage.rst

 * :class:`images` - contains the information to do with the data to be analysed
 * :class:`basis` - contains information on the basis set to be used
-* :class:`residuals` - manages the modeling, fitting and correction of the psf
+* :class:`residuals` - manages the modelling, fitting and correction of the psf

 Interactive
 -----------